loisaidasam/kaggle-random-dataset-generator/README.md

 Tools for downloading data available in [/datasets-util](https://github.com/loisaidasam/kaggle-random-dataset-generator/tree/master/datasets-util)

-Author claims no ownership of nor responsibility for dataset contents.
+Author claims no ownership of nor responsibility for datasets or their contents.
 Explore at your own risk!